-Before installing the Vertiv[TM] Liebert[®] APM2 UPS, verify that the environment of the room where the UPS is to be installed complies with the environmental requirements specified in relevant international standard and specifications and the operating ranges given in Table 12.1 on page 113.
-Pay attention to the ambient temperature and the air exchange system.
-Install the UPS in a cool, dry, clean air indoor environment with adequate ventilation and on concrete or other non-flammable, flat surfaces.
+Before installing the Vertiv[TM] Liebert[®] APM2 UPS, carry out the following inspections: Verify that the environment of the room where the UPS is to be installed complies with the environmental requirements specified in relevant international standard and specifications and the operating ranges given in Table 12.1 on page 131.
+Pay special attention to the ambient temperature and the air exchange system.
+Install the UPS in a cool, dry, clean air indoor environment with adequate ventilation and on concrete or other nonflammable, flat surfaces.
 The ambient environment should be free of conductive powder.
-Conductive powder include metallic powder, sulfide, sulfur dioxide, graphite, carbon fiber, and conductive fiber.
-The ambient environment should be from acid mist and other conductive media and strongly ionized substances.
+Conductive powders include metallic powder, sulfide, sulfur dioxide, graphite, carbon fiber, and conductive fiber.
+The ambient environment should be free from acid mist and other conductive media and strongly ionized substances.

 The Liebert® APM2 UPS is cooled by internal fans.
 Cooling air enters the UPS through the perforated panels at the front of the cabinet and is exhausted out through the perforated panels at the back of the cabinet.
-To permit proper air flow and prevent overheating, do not block, or cover the perforated panels or blow air down onto the unit.
-The UPS requires at least 20 in.
-(500 mm) ventilation clearance at the rear side of the unit to avoid blocking the UPS heat dissipation, thus reducing the UPS internal temperature and improving the UPS life.
+To permit proper air flow and prevent overheating, do not block, or cover the ventilation openings (perforated panels) or blow air down onto the unit.
+For front to rear airflow (no top fan), the UPS requires at least 20 in.
+(500 mm) ventilation clearance at the rear side of the unit to avoid blocking the UPS heat dissipation, thus reducing the UPS internal temperature, and improving the UPS life.